cloud-coder/cascon-2019-openshift/documentation/web-console-lab.md

 - In the overview page of the web console, you should now see the applicaiton `myapp` you just deployed.
 The build of the application will be collapsed upon returning to the Overview page.
 Click on the arrow to left of the `myapp` name to expand the pane as shown below:
   ![](docImages/webconsole6.png)

 - You will see that initially a build is running for the Node.js application.
-This is the step where S2I is run on the application source code from the Git repository to create the image which will then be run.
 Click on the **View Full Log** link for the build and you can follow along as the S2I builder for Node.js downloads all the dependencies required to run the application, prepares the application, and creates the image.
   ![](docImages/webconsole7.png)

 - Head back to the **Overview** page when the build completes to see the image being deployed and the application being started up.
 The build is complete when you see the following in the build logs: `Push successful`.